Getting information about a VM

 parameter isdisabled

 by default.
 The most severe drawback of IMDSv1 is its high risk of certain attacks, e.g., SSRF .
 You can read more about it in the AWS official blog .
-To change the default behavior of this parameter, contact support .The safest method to obtain the token in Yandex Cloud is to use Google Compute Engine format, which uses an extra header for protection against SSRF.
+To change the default behavior of this parameter, contact support .The most secure way to get a token in Yandex Cloud is to use Google Compute Engine format, which provides an extra header for protection against SSRF.

 -